ready4-dev/ready4web/content/en/docs/Getting-started/Implementation/Modularity/index.en.md

 ### ready4 Model Sub-modules

-In ready4, S3 classes are principally used to help define the structural properties of slots (array elements) of model modules and the methods that can be applied to these slots.
+In ready4, S3 classes are principally used to help define the structural properties of slots (elements) of model modules and the methods that can be applied to these slots.
 S3 classes created for these purposes are called **sub-modules**.

 <div class="card border-primary mb-3" style="max-width: 20rem;">